Patrick Omameh

+Patrick Chuba Omameh Jr. (born December 29, 1989) is an American former professional football offensive guard.
+The son of Nigerian immigrants to the United States, he played college football for the University of Michigan Wolverines from 2009 to 2012.
+He progressed from being the program's lowest-ranked prospect to starting 41 consecutive games for the team.

-Patrick Chuba Omameh Jr. (born December 29, 1989) is an American football offensive guard who is a free agent.
-After going undrafted in 2013, he signed with the San Francisco 49ers as a free agent.
-He previously played in the National Football League (NFL) for the Tampa Bay Buccaneers, Chicago Bears, Jacksonville Jaguars, New York Giants, and Las Vegas Raiders.
-He played college football for the University of Michigan Wolverines from 2009 to 2012.
+Omameh went undrafted in 2013, and signed with the San Francisco 49ers of the National Football League (NFL) as a free agent.
+He subsequently played for the Tampa Bay Buccaneers from 2013 to 2014; his later teams included the Chicago Bears, Jacksonville Jaguars, New York Giants, New Orleans Saints, Las Vegas Raiders, Kansas City Chiefs and Carolina Panthers.
+Omameh ended his career after being released by the Panthers in 2022, having appeared in 89 regular season NFL games and four playoff games.

-High school
+Early life

 When Omameh was in fourth grade, he did not know what American football was and when he asked his father about it, his father brought out a soccer ball.
 One of the football coaches persuaded Patrick's parents to let him play, offering to take him to and from practice every day.
 On the first day of football practice, he wore sandals and a wristwatch.
 As a senior at St. Francis DeSales High School in Columbus, Ohio, Omameh was selected as a 2007 Division II All-Ohio first team offensive lineman and member of The Columbus Dispatch All-metro team.
 He was a straight-A student recruited by the likes of Princeton University and Massachusetts Institute of Technology.
 Omameh matriculated at Michigan as the lowest rated prospect in the 24-man entering class of 2008 according to Rivals.com.
 He also earned three varsity letters in track & field and one in basketball.